PeterMortensen/Edit_Overflow/README.md

-While the intent was always to have a cross-platform solution, it wasn't until 2019 that the initial Windows desktop application (Windows Forms application written in C#) was supplemented with a web application, prompted by an attempted move to move from Windows to Linux.
+While the intent was always to have a cross-platform solution, it wasn't until 2019 that the initial Windows desktop application (Windows Forms application written in C#) was supplemented with a web application, prompted by an attempted move from Windows to Linux.

 ## Contribute